gupy-io/searchops/docs/RTR/README.md

 ## FAQ

-1. Reindexing is not an atomic operation, it takes a while to complete and can fail halfway through.
+1. Reindexing is not an atomic operation, it's a sequential operation on the documents.
 Wouldn't you have to take this into account?

-    There's no loss of generality on modeling it as atomic because the failure modes of a multi-step reindex are the same as those expected in "about to start" reindex (non-empty set of documents in old index but not in new index).
+    The failure modes of a multi-step reindex are the same as those expected in "about to start" reindex (non-empty set of documents in old index but not in new index) or "just finished" reindex (non-emtpy set of documents present in both indexes), so there's no loss of generality as long as the migration procedure waits for the reindex to finish before the next step.